Suspected murderer arrested days after fatal stabbing outside Midtown bar

 At the time of the fatal stabbing, investigators said Mosley was free on a $5,000 bond after attacking a 37-year-old woman at the Walmart on Charlotte Pike in December 2018.

-Mosley, who has an extensive criminal history in Nashville and Cheatham County, will be lodged in the Metro jail on two counts of criminal homicide and one count of attempted criminal homicide.
+Mosley, who has an extensive criminal history in Nashville and Cheatham County, will be held without bond in the Metro jail on two counts of criminal homicide and one count of attempted criminal homicide.

 This is a developing story.
 Stay with News 2 on-air and online for updates.